charliecalvert/CloudNotes/Assignments/AngularDirectives.md

 ```

-And add in the same about.js file, but near the bottom, after the controller:
+Also in the **about.js** file, but near the bottom, after the controller, add in our directives:

 ```